 - Schedule routine check ups

-Be sure to visit see us at least every 6 months, or sooner if we’ve prescribed, for a professional cleaning and check-up.
-At this time, we will check for signs of gum disease and provide treatment and care to keep your mouth happy and healthy.
+Be sure to visit your dentist at least every 6 months, or sooner if prescribed, for a professional dental cleaning and check-up.
+At this time, your dentist will check for signs of gum disease and provide treatment and care to keep your mouth happy and healthy.

 To schedule an appointment, please call us at 312.943.6444 or contact us online.